abudrionis/icdcoder/README.md

 `git clone https://github.com/sonjaremmer/icdcoder.git`

-**(2)** Download the BERT model pre-trained on Swedish texts, KB-BERT (bert-base-swedish-cased), by clicking on this link: https://s3.amazonaws.com/models.huggingface.co/bert/KB/bert-base-swedish-cased/pytorch_model.bin Put the *pytorch_model.bin* file in the folder *icdcoder/models/pre_trained_model*.
+**(2)** If you want to use BERT to do the ICD classification, download the BERT model pre-trained on Swedish texts, KB-BERT (bert-base-swedish-cased), by clicking on this link: https://s3.amazonaws.com/models.huggingface.co/bert/KB/bert-base-swedish-cased/pytorch_model.bin Put the *pytorch_model.bin* file in the folder *icdcoder/models/pre_trained_model*.
 It is important that the model file is named *pytorch_model.bin*.

 If you want another pre-trained model, you need to put the associated *config.json* and *vocab.txt* file in the *icdcoder/models/pre_trained_model* folder as well.
 This is not needed if you are working with *bert-base-swedish-cased* since those config and vocal files are already in the project folder.